 To create your UKVI account, visit Get access to your online immigration status (eVisa) - GOV.UK on the Government website and click ‘Start Now’.
 You will need a phone number, email address and one of the following:

-For step-by-step guidance, see How to create a UK Visas and Immigration (UKVI) account and get access to your eVisa
+How to create a UKVI account and access your eVisa

 Proving your online immigration status (eVisa)